zng-ui/zng/TODO/Layout.md

 * Support baseline align in-between children of different first/last row length.
 * Integrate, `wrap::children_align` with `txt_align`.

+### Final TODOs

+* Review other widgets, they need to mark no-inline?
+* Review `row_joiners` data, can the layout be implemented without it?

 ### New Inline API

 Parent panel defining an inline layout scope: